cferdinandi/state-based-ui-source-code/README.md

-# The Web Apps Pocket Guide Source Code
+# The State-Based UI Pocket Guide Source Code
-All of the source code for the [Web Apps Pocket Guide](https://gomakethings.com/guides/).
+All of the source code for the [State-Based UI Pocket Guide](https://vanillajsguides.com).